wudiCBH/sample-of-work-for-application/Readme.md

 - Exploring ways to overcome sim-to-real gap and deploy model-based RL network in reality.
 - Combine meta learning for adaption in different liquid enviroments.

-## Fault-tolerant control for quadrotor via a fast reinforcement learning approach
+## Fault-tolerant Control for Quadrotor via a Fast Reinforcement Learning Approach
 ---

-> Its goal is to train an end-to-end uniform passive controller capable of overcaming any fault situations.
-This work is focusing on training an end-to-end fault tolerant controller under single rotor failure situation.
+> Its goal is to train an end-to-end, uniform passive controller capable of overcoming any fault situations.
+This work focuses on training an end-to-end fault-tolerant controller specifically for single-rotor failure scenarios.
 >

-**Key features**
+**Key Features**

-- A completely end-to-end fault tolerant controller under single rotor failure
+- A completely end-to-end fault tolerant controller for single rotor failure
 - Based on https://github.com/rl-tools/rl-tools, a completely C++ libary which enable fast training.
 - A curriculum learning is included.

 > It is modified from https://github.com/arplaboratory/learning-to-fly.
 The simulator is completely the same.
 >

-**Demonstrations of simulation**
+**Demonstrations of Simulation**

 - First stage: Learn to stablize